CouchPotato/CouchPotatoV1/README.md

 * Automatic downloading and sending of NZBs to SABnzbd
 * Automatic downloading of torrents files to a specified directory
-* Easy adding movies via IMDB UserScript
+* Easily add movies via IMDB UserScript
 * Movie sorting & renaming
 * Trailer downloading
 * Quality options to download best available.
 Overwrite if better is found.